Guan Zhen: Shijiazhuang Ever Bright

 In January 2015, Guan transferred to fellow Chinese Super League side Shijiazhuang Ever Bright.

 Guan scored his first ever goal in his 100th top-tier match on May 8, 2016, converting a penalty in a 2–1 loss against Shanghai SIPG.
 Yasen Petrov, manager of Shijiazhuang, expressed that Guan would be the first penalty kicker of the club until he missed.
 He scored his second penalty on May 22, 2016, in a 1–1 home draw against Beijing Guoan.
 On June 19, 2016, Guan missed a penalty in a 1–0 victory against Henan Jianye before his teammate Rúben Micael took the other penalty of the match.

-Shenzhen FC
+Shenzhen F.C.

-On February 8, 2017, Guan transferred to China League One side Shenzhen FC.
-He would make his debut appearance on 12 March 2017 against Dalian Transcendence F.C. in a league game that ended in a 6–0 victory.
+On February 8, 2017, Guan transferred to China League One side Shenzhen F.C.
+He would make his debut appearance on 12 March 2017 against Dalian Transcendence in a league game that ended in a 6–0 victory.
 He would establish himself as a regular within the team and go on to gain promotion with the club at the end of the 2018 China League One campaign.

 Guan Zhen retired in December 2020, and joined the backroom staff as an assistant goalkeeping coach.